divine016/alx-system_engineering-devops/0x00-shell_basics/README.md

+this is to display the contents list of your current directory.>README.md

-this is a script that prints the absolute path name of the current working directory.
+echo this is to display the contents list of your current directory.